MarcusPeixe/LambdaParser/README.md

 ```

 Notice that this last example was identical to the previous one, just with
 some terms defined as constants.
-In Lambda Calculus, you can implement some
+In Lambda Calculus, you can implement certain
-data types, such as booleans and their logic operations.
+data types, such as booleans, and their logic operations.

 Here what we've done is define `true` as a function that takes two arguments
 and returns the first one, and `false` as a function that also takes two